hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 Essentially, what we form here is a positive feedback loop in the form of a **bidirectional trust building engine**, where

 1. Actors become increasingly trusting that **platforms reciprocate investment and innovation by rewarding actors with a better platform and reduced operational burden**, with which they can continually ratchet up their capabilities and build increasingly valuable products.
-2. Simultaneously, platforms become increasingly trusting that **actors reciprocate investment and commoditization by building on top of platforms and working to reduce burden of adoption by delivering high-quality innovations** that can be efficiently and effectively commoditized.
+2. Simultaneously, platforms become increasingly trusting that **actors reciprocate investment and commoditization by building on top of platforms and working to reduce burden of adoption by delivering high-quality innovations** that can be efficiently and effectively commoditised.

 In my opinion, this is _similar_, but not entirely equivalent, to concepts like the [golden path](https://charity.wtf/2018/12/02/software-sprawl-the-golden-path-and-scaling-teams-with-agency/), [the paved road](https://www.oreilly.com/videos/oscon-2017/9781491976227/9781491976227-video306724/), and the [reliability collaboration model](https://medium.com/booking-com-infrastructure/how-reliability-and-product-teams-collaborate-at-booking-com-f6c317cc0aeb).
 I also think that this serves as a very handy approach, combined with Ostrom's design principles, towards solving the problem of continually growing standardization without stifling innovation or preventing necessary specialization.
-By bringing both into a consistent framework, we turn an otherwise tension filled trade-off of "I want to optimize for my product use case" versus "I want to optimize for ease of uniform operation" into a mutual trade-off space of "how can I innovate in a way that helps you help me best" and "how can commoditize in a way that helps you help me best."
+By bringing both into a consistent framework, we turn an otherwise tension filled trade-off of "I want to optimise for my product use case" versus "I want to optimise for ease of uniform operation" into a mutual trade-off space of "how can I innovate in a way that helps you help me best" and "how can commoditise in a way that helps you help me best."

 ## Understanding Cumulative Culture

 What follows is a very rough dump of my internal notes which will be cleaned up later.
-I do apologize for the mess, but I apologize only mildly.
+I do apologise for the mess, but I apologise only mildly.

 - [Eureka!
 What is innovation, how does it develop, and who does it?](https://pmc.ncbi.nlm.nih.gov/articles/PMC5053256/)
   - Idea.
 Innovation is independent invention, age social learning, and/or modification of social learning, but it must be novel.